 The complicated elements of each crime and its cover-up make the show enjoyable for fans of crime and court dramas.
 The surprising twist at the end, while always expected, is often quite satisfying, since it's when all the elements of the mystery come together at once.
 Scenes leading up to the murder can range from benign to disturbing.
 For example, one episode involved an employer who tricked his secretary into coming back to his deserted beach house, where he pressured her to drink martinis and then tried to sexually assault her.
 Images of the scared woman running from the drunk, deranged man as he chases her in car and on foot through desolate areas are alarming.

 Because Perry Mason was created and aired in the '50s and '60s, certain elements related to gender and race feel dated, and sexism and racism -- while not overt -- are evident.
-Mason's secretary, Della Reese (Barbara Hale), is a helpful part of Mason's investigations, but she's primarily in a role of servitude, wearing aprons, serving coffee, and showing people to the door.
+Mason's secretary, Della Street (Barbara Hale), is a helpful part of Mason's investigations, but she's primarily in a role of servitude, wearing aprons, serving coffee, and showing people to the door.
 And incidental characters, such as a Chinese gardener, fit certain old-fashioned stereotypes in appearance and demeanor.

 Families can talk about the differences between classic and modern crime dramas.
 What do the older shows have in common with the new ones?
 What sets them apart?
 Are today's series -- which usually show more details of the crime -- scarier or more entertaining than their predecessors?
 Why or why not?